Gaining Financial Security & Career Passion with a Tech Job

 Technical Support Jobs Can Connect Personal Passion with Professional Opportunity

 Like Hysell, Angela Curtis graduated from the IT-Ready course in Minneapolis / St. Paul.
 And like Hysell, Curtis has seen her financial stability bolstered by her tech career.

 “Before I entered the IT-Ready program I was making about $30,000 [annually],” she says.
 “After the IT-Ready program, now I'm at about $52,000 a year.”

 “So, I get to buy all the tech gadgets that I want to get,” she continues. “[The pay] frees me up to further play around with tech.
 And then, I get to spoil my nieces a lot and be able to do more things with them.”

-As noted in an earlier blog post, the U.S. Bureau of Labor Statistics reports that someone serving as an entry-level computer support specialist — usually on a company help desk — earns a median of $26 an hour, even during a time of economic turmoil.
-In fact, entry-level computer support specialist roles are expected to grow 8% between now and 2031, continuing to provide lots of opportunities for others to get a start in tech.
+The U.S. Bureau of Labor Statistics reports that someone serving as an entry-level computer support specialist — usually on a company help desk — earns a median of $27.84 an hour.
+Entry-level computer support specialist roles are expected to grow 6% between now and 2031, continuing to provide lots of opportunities for others to get a start in tech.